 I began my rare book career as a student worker in the Mortimer Rare Book Room at Smith College.
 Over the course of the following decade, I worked for multiple auction houses, libraries, and antiquarian booksellers, most recently Ursus Books in New York City.

-Her inventory includes books and manuscripts from the 16th-20th century concerning etiquette, education, domestic science, cookery, fashion, theater, and related subjects.
-Many of her books have contemporary annotations or hybrid qualities that distinguish them as unique objects.
+In 2015, I founded my own book business specializing in social history.
+My inventory includes books and manuscripts from the 16th-20th century concerning cookery and domestic science, etiquette, fashion, and theater, among other subjects.
+I am especially interested in items with contemporary annotations or hybrid qualities that distinguish them as unique objects.

 After living in Paris, France, for a year and gathering inventory and contacts abroad, I moved back to the U.S., re-establishing Zoe Abrams Rare Books (ZARB) in Wynnewood, Pennsylvania.